Back

 Programmatic advertising relies heavily on AI for the management of the real-time-bidding (RTB) process, which involves advertisers bidding for ad space over real-time auctions.
 Ad platforms use predictive machine learning models to algorithmically adjust ad placements and predict campaign outcomes based on predetermined performance indicators.

 These machine learning models process billions of data points to identify data patterns, prime ad inventory, ad space, and ad formats.
-As Suraj Nambiar, National Media head of Tonic Worldwide explains, “AI/ML algorithms can analyze large amounts of data and make data-driven decisions faster and more accurately than humans.”
+As Suraj Nambiar, National Media Head of Tonic Worldwide explains, “AI/ML algorithms can analyze large amounts of data and make data-driven decisions faster and more accurately than humans.”
 Capabilities that make both audience segmentation and the media buying process vastly more efficient.

 2. AI makes it possible to personalize at scale